 Right to Child Care

 Most women workers have a double day – working for wages in the formal economy and working at home caring for their children, as well as other family members.
-The value to society and the economy of their unpaid labour in the home -- raising the next generation of workers -- is generally unrecognized.
+The value to society and the economy of their unpaid labour in the home is generally unrecognized.

-The fact that childcare is a social responsibility, and not just an individual one, is recognized in international Conventions of the United Nations (UN) and the International Labour Organization (ILO), and the shared responsibility of governments and employers to provide childcare services for working women is spelled out in national legislation of many countries, including those in Central America.
+The fact that childcare is a social responsibility, and not just an individual one, is recognized in international conventions of the United Nations (UN) and the International Labour Organization (ILO).
+The shared responsibility of governments and employers to provide childcare services for working women is spelled out in the national legislation of many countries, including those in Central America.
 However, such legislation is seldom enforced or complied with.